seamplex/feenox/doc/sds.md

 ```{.bash include="cantilever.sh"}
 ```

-After the execution of the Bash script, thanks to the design decision that output is 100% defined by the user (in this case with the `PRINT` instruction), one has several files `cantilever-${element}.dat` files.
+After the execution of the script, thanks to the design decision that output is 100% defined by the user (in this case with the `PRINT` instruction), one has several files `cantilever-${element}.dat` files.
 When plotted, these show the shear locking effect of fully-integrated first-order elements as illustrated in @fig:cantilever-displacement.
-The theoretical Euler-Bernoulli result is just a reference as, among other things, it does not take into account the effect of the material's Poisson's ratio.
+The theoretical [Euler-Bernoulli](https://en.wikipedia.org/wiki/Euler%E2%80%93Bernoulli_beam_theory) result is just a reference as, among other things, it does not take into account the effect of the material's [Poisson's ratio](https://en.wikipedia.org/wiki/Poisson%27s_ratio).
 Note that the abscissa shows the number of _nodes_, which are proportional to the number of degrees of freedom (i.e. the size of the problem matrix) and not the number of _elements_, which is irrelevant here and in most problems.